-Make-ups: It is very important that you attend every class meeting and lecture.
-You must attend the section in which you are registered.
-If you miss a graded activity (laboratory, quiz, etc.) because of illness or other reasons, you must make it up the same week in a different section.
-To participate in a different section you need need a permission from the course administrator.
+Recitation Make-ups: It is very important that you attend every recitation meeting and lecture.
+You must attend the section in which you are enrolled.
+If you miss a recitation because of any illness or other reasons, only ONE makeup during the semester will be allowed during the same week in a different section.
+To participate in a different section, you need permission via E-mail from the Recitation Course Assistant.
+Attendance in a different section without prior approval will result in ZERO credit for the recitation.
+In order to account for all types of absences, the Professor will drop the two (2) lowest recitation scores at the end of the semester.
+These dropped scores are strictly related to absences and are unrelated to student performance.

 Academic Integrity

-You are expected to hand in your own work in labs, group problems, notebooks, etc. Much of the work in this course is based on collaboration and group activity, but what you actually write and hand in must be your own personal words unless you acknowledge where you have quoted from the work of others.
-Responses to exam questions must be exclusively your own work.
-Any violations of these rules will be personally dealt with by the Professor and may lead to University disciplinary action.
+While you are encouraged to form collaborative learning and study groups with fellow students in this class, you are always expected to hand in your own work in this course.
+Responses to online assignments and exam questions must be exclusively your own work.
+In addition, sharing private course material (such as lecture slides, videos, assignments, etc.) on social media websites and the use of websites such as Chegg, CourseHero, Bartleby, etc. are strictly forbidden and is considered a violation of academic integrity, as defined by the Rutgers Office of Student Conduct.
+Any violations of these rules will be personally dealt with by the Professor and may lead to severe University disciplinary action.
 It is in the best interest of the students and the morale of the class to follow these rules and not to tolerate any departure from them by others.
+Any instances of academic dishonesty that takes place in this course must be reported to the Professor immediately.

 Recommendation Letters